Video Download: The Male Hormone Blood Panel For Hgh Deficiency

-- Lipid Panel -- A common test used to evaluate various cholesterol levels, including HDL, LDL, and Triglycerides.
+- Lipid Panel -- A standard test used to evaluate various cholesterol levels, including HDL, LDL, and Triglycerides.

-- Estradiol -- A feminine hormone that is normally present in low levels in the male body.
+- Estradiol -- A female hormone that is usually present in low levels in the male body.
 Levels which are too high can impact health and Testosterone levels.

 - Hemoglobin A1C -- Evaluates the body for long-term signs of insulin resistance.

 - Follicle Stimulating Hormone/Luteinizing Hormone -- These hormones are both precursors for Testosterone, and also control vital reproductive functions, such as sperm formation.

 - Serum Ferritin -- This is a test used to diagnose anemia